Diploma of Applied Psychology and Counselling (specializing in Professional Counselling) Adult student status required for admittance

 - Ethical decision-making.

-- Integrated application of counselling techniques and major psychological
+- Integrated application of counselling techniques based on major psychological theories

 - Develop and maintain a Therapeutic Alliance.